Are you tired of barely scraping by, living paycheck to paycheck?

 Step #2: Increasing Income

-Think for a minute of your main income source, your career, as a river.
-Your river is flowing nicely as you earn steady paychecks.
+Then think of your main income source, your career, as a river.
+Your river flows into the lake, keeping water in the lake.

-As your severance package runs out, your river of income dries up.
-Everything begins to suffer and your finances quickly unravel.
+Everything in your life begins to suffer and your finances quickly unravel.

 But what if you have other sources of income?

-Instead of your career feeding the river, you had your career and two side hustles feeding your river.
+Instead of your career being the only source feeding the lake, what if you had your career and two side hustles feeding your lake.

-Now if you lost your job, you could still survive as you would have your side hustles providing some income for the river.
+Now if you lost your job, you could still survive as you would have your side hustles providing some income for the lake.

-The point is, the more income streams you have, the larger your river and the smaller the impact if one of the streams dries up.
+The point is, the more income streams you have, the smaller the impact if one of the streams dries up.

-So how do you find ways to bring in money on the side?
+So how do you find ways to improve your income flows?

 Thanks to technology, there are many options out there for you.